MaggieYang57/CSC308-TeamB/README.md

 ### Testing

 Our team uses Cypress and Jest for automatic acceptance testing as well as integration tests.
-To run the Cypress tests, navigate to the frontend folder and run `npx cypress run` to open the Cypress UI.
+To run the Cypress tests, you **must have the code running locally**.
+Then open a new terminal window, navigate to the frontend folder and run `npx cypress open` to open the Cypress UI.
 From there you can access the integration tests for the different scenarios.

 Acceptance Test Specs: https://docs.google.com/document/d/1eiWV-aC5wrnwk2UfMe8jmwRoW73j-rG6PCcg7EF9nvs/edit?usp=sharing